 02 May 2016

 No one wants to hear from a doctor, “I’m sorry, but your bone is dead.”
-I don’t think many have even heard of such statement, but yes folks, there is such condition as Bone Death.
-Avascular Necrosis (also known as AVN or osteonecrosis) occurs when bone tissue dies as a result of lack of blood supply.
+This may sound strange, but unfortunately for many, there really is such a condition as bone death known as Avascular Necrosis, or AVN for short.
+Also called osteonecrosis, AVN occurs when bone tissue dies due to a lack of blood supply.
 If the condition is not treated promptly, it can lead to tiny breaks of the bone that later can cause the bone to collapse.
-The onset of AVN can begin due to a bone fracture, a long term use of high dose steroid medications or heavy alcohol drinking.
-AVN can also be caused by a joint or bone trauma, fatty deposits in blood vessels, and diseases like Sickle Cell Anemia, Diabetes, and HIV/AIDS.
+The onset of AVN can begin due to a bone fracture, a long term use of high dose steroid medications or heavy alcohol consumption.
+AVN can also be caused by a joint or bone trauma, fatty deposits in blood vessels, and diseases like Sickle Cell Anemia, Diabetes and HIV/AIDS.

 If left untreated, AVN can decrease quality of life.
 Weak bones can affect mobility, diminishing or halting movement like running, bending, walking or going up and down stairs.
 The joint range of motion (ROM) is also affected, altering the way joints can flex, extend or rotate.
 AVN patients experience pain, malformation of the bones and severe arthritis.